FLiPp3r90/ansible-role-repmgr/README.md

 If you have stricted sshd access configured on your database hosts you have to ensure that the postgres os user is able to connect via ssh key to all cluster member.

+You have to set sudo rules that grants postgresql user to start/stop/restart postgresql database.

 License
 -------